MaxLu2002/Building-AWS-Test-Envitonmen-by-Terraform/readme.md

 ## 1. Pre-Configuration
 - **IAM User and AWS CLI Configuration:**
-  - Create an IAM user with an `access key` in AWS, and ensure the user has sufficient permissions to manage EC2, S3, and VPC.
+  - Create an IAM user with an `access key` in AWS, select user profile of IAM, and ensure the user has sufficient permissions to manage EC2, S3, and VPC.
   - Download and install [AWS CLI](https://aws.amazon.com/cli/).
   - Use the `aws configure` command to set the IAM user's profile in your local environment.